IBM Cloud Docs

 When you view the system software maps, refer to the AIX 7.1, AIX 7.2, and AIX 7.3 information.
 If you use an unsupported version, it is subject to outages during planned maintenance windows with no advanced notification given.

-For more information on end of service pack support (EoSPS) dates, see AIX support lifecycle.
+For more information about end of service pack support (EoSPS) dates, see AIX support lifecycle.

 IBM i

-The Power Virtual Server offering supports IBM i 7.1, or later.
-Clients running IBM i 6.1, or earlier, must first upgrade the OS to current support level before migrating to the Power Virtual Server.
-IBM i 7.4 supports direct upgrades from IBM i 5.4, 6.1 or 7.1.
-For more information, see Migrating to IBM i 7.2 from 5.4, 6.1 or 7.1.
+Clients running IBM i 6.1, or earlier, must first upgrade the OS to the current support level before migrating to the Power Virtual Server.
+IBM i 7.4 supports direct upgrades from IBM i 7.2 or 7.3.
+For more information, see IBM i Release Support.

 Learn more about the IBM i PTF minimum levels and IBM i release lifecycle

-IBM i 7.1 virtual machines (VMs) supports only 64 storage volumes per VM.
 IBM i 7.2, and later, supports up to 127 storage volumes per VM.
-IBM i 7.1, IBM i 7.2, and IBM i 7.3 VMs are at end of support and are in service extension.
+IBM i 7.2, and IBM i 7.3 VMs are at the end of support and are in service extension.
 Therefore, additional Service Extension fees apply.

 Linux

-SUSE Linux Enterprise (SLES) and Red Hat Enterprise Linux (RHEL) are supported with the appropriate IBM Cloud environment cloud-init packages.
-Download the appropriate cloud-init package and configure it as per the steps documented as follows:
+SUSE Linux Enterprise (SLES) and Red Hat Enterprise Linux (RHEL) are supported by the appropriate IBM Cloud environment cloud-init packages.
+Download the appropriate cloud-init package and configure it as per the steps that are documented as follows:

 For SAP applications, ensure that you use an IBM stock OS image for SAP.
-These images are certified for SAP application use; bring your own images are not supported.
-To learn more about SAP applications with PowerVS, please see these Must-Reads before you start deployment.
+These images are certified for SAP application use.
+To learn more about SAP applications with PowerVS, see the Must-Reads before you start deployment.

 Creating an IBM Cloud Object Storage bucket